1ts-org/snipe/README.md

 Meta–/ Meta–/ | pop the filter stack
-Meta–/ S | Save the current filter as the default (and reset) Meta–i | popup a window with gunk about the current message
+Meta–/ S | Save the current filter as the default (and reset) Meta–i | popup a window with gunk about the current message R S | dump roost subscriptions into a window

 ### "Editor" windows